Menu

 Dewalt DCW210BR 20V MAX XR Brushless Variable-Speed Lithium-Ion 5 in.
 Random Orbital Sander (Tool Only) (Renewed)

-• Texturized rubber overmold grip for more comfortable sanding
+• Texturized rubber overmold grip improves control on vertical surfaces

-• Low height gets you closer to the work surface for more control when sanding
+• Low-profile body gets closer to the work surface for precision sanding

 The DeWalt DCW210BR 20V MAX XR Brushless Random Orbital Sander is the best cordless sander for woodworkers who need untethered freedom on a job site.
 Its brushless motor maintains pad speed within 5% at full load - matching the consistency of quality corded mid-range models and outperforming every brushed cordless sander we tested.
 [2] The texturized rubber overmold performs particularly well on vertical surfaces like cabinet doors, where corded sanders introduce cord drag that disrupts pressure consistency.
 Buying note: this is the Renewed model listed tool-only; price availability varies, and the 20V MAX battery and charger are purchased separately.